laurasitaunipd/handzone/readme.md

 <div align="justify">

-This repository contains materials from two presentations I gave during the HandZone workshops, a series of one-hour sessions on statistical methods and real-data analysis, held twice a month.
+This repository contains materials from two presentations I gave during the HandZone workshops, a series of one-hour sessions on statistical methods and data analysis, held twice a month.
 The workshops are organized by the PsicoStat research group and are open to researchers and faculty from the School of Psychology at the University of Padua.

 ## Causal Inference – March 27th, 2025